PeerMeHQ/know/daos/get-started.md

 ## Create a DAO

 Creating a Fellowship DAO is a matter of a few minutes.
-All you need is an existing Elrond wallet and a little bit of [$SUPER](https://superciety.com/get-super).
+All you need is an existing MultiversX wallet and a little bit of [$SUPER](https://superciety.com/get-super).

 To quickly get started: